-The most important lessons I’ve learned about work is this: It’s not about what you do, it’s about the results you get.
+The most important lesson I’ve learned about work is this: It’s not about what you do, it’s about the results you get.
 That’s the difference between efficiency and effectiveness.

-Sending 100 emails per hour might be very efficient use of your time.
+Sending 100 emails per hour might be a very efficient use of your time.
 But what results does it bring you?
 That’s what matters the most.

 Even though I like scientific research, there are things science can’t teach you.

 In this book, McCormack shares everything that people in business schools or companies will never tell you.
-He talks office politics, standing up for yourself, getting results, job-boredom, and making things happen.
+He talks about office politics, standing up for yourself, getting results, job-boredom, and making things happen.

 The best thing?
 McCormack is street smart.
 His knowledge came from experience.
 And it’s still relevant.